-XCAT DESCRIPTION XCAI DESCRIPTION COMMAND COMMAND chtab To add or update rows in a table.
-Allows you to add nodes, create groups, add attributes to the xCAT tables. chtab node=devnode01 nodelist.group=all,compute will add a new node devnode01 to the nodelist table and (Note: will be chao node-devirodeo i nodenst group-an, compute win add a new node devirodeo i to the nodenst table and renamed to tabch assign to the all and compute groups. in beta) chtab key=rsh site.value=/usr/bin/ssh will assign the site table rsh attribute to /usr/bin/ssh chtab -d node=devnode01 will delete the previously create node from the nodelist table. copycds Copies Linux distributions and service levels to install directories. makeconserveref Mile Commercial makeconserverci Make Conserver Configuration makedhcp Sets up the DHCP server. такеспер sets up the DHCr server. makehosts Creates entries in /etc/hosts for nodes.
-Node nodenames and ip addresses must be setup in the hosts table. machosts creates chartes in retermosts for nodes.
-Frede nodemanes and p addresses must be setap in the nosts above. makenetworks Builds the networks table nodeadd Add a node to the cluster For example: nodeadd <noderange> [table.column=value] [table.column=value]</noderange> nodeadd blade1-blade7 nodelist.groups=all,compute nodeadd also supports some short cut tags: groups is equivalent to table.column = nodelist.groups nodeadd blade1-blade8 groups=all,compute mgt is equivalent to table.column = nodehm.mgt nodeadd blade7 mgt=blade switch is equivalent to table.colum= switch.switch nodeadd blade8_switch=switch1

-11. Change and information nodech Change node information nodels Display information about a node or range of nodes or all nodes noderm Remove Node nodeset Installs, boots the nodes uses pxe. psh Runs a command across a list of nodes or nodegroups in parallel rbeacon Turns beacon on/off/blink or gives status of a node or a range of nodes. rbootseq For boot of Bladecenter node range.
+XCAT DESCRIPTION COMMAND chtab To add or update rows in a table.
+Allows you to add nodes, create groups, add attributes to the xCAT tables.
+(Note: will be chtab node=devnode01 nodelist.group=all,compute will add a new node devnode01 to the nodelist table and renamed to tabch assign to the all and compute groups. in beta) chtab key=rsh site.value=/usr/bin/ssh will assign the site table rsh attribute to /usr/bin/ssh chtab -d node=devnode01 will delete the previously create node from the nodelist table. copycds Copies Linux distributions and service levels to install directories. makeconservercf Make Conserver Configuration makedhcp Sets up the DHCP server. makehosts Creates entries in /etc/hosts for nodes.
+Node nodenames and ip addresses must be setup in the hosts table. makenetworks Builds the networks table nodeadd Add a node to the cluster For example: nodeadd <noderange> [ table.column=value] [table.column=value]</noderange> nodeadd blade1-blade7 nodelist.groups=all,compute nodeadd also supports some short cut tags: groups is equivalent to table.column = nodelist.groups nodeadd blade1-blade8 groups=all.compute mgt is equivalent to table.column = nodehm.mgt nodeadd blade7 mgt=blade switch is equivalent to table.colum= switch.switch nodeadd blade8 switch=switch1 nodech Change node information Disalar isformation shout and a surger of a days will be dee nodels Display information about a node or range of nodes or all nodes noderm Remove Node nodeset Installs, boots the nodes uses pxe. psh Runs a command across a list of nodes or nodegroups in parallel rbeacon Turns beacon on/off/blink or gives status of a node or a range of nodes. rbootseq For boot of Bladecenter node range.
 Change each node boot order. regnotif Register a Perl module or a command that will get called when changes occur in desired xCAT database tables.
 See Using xCAT Notification reventlog Retrieves or clears remote hardware event logs rinv Retrieves hardware configuration information for a single or range of nodes rpower Boots, resets, powers on and off and queries nodes Note: "boot" option not implemented yet.
 Use either "on" or "reset" options as appropriate. rsetboot rsetboot (IPMI) is a way to specify the singular device to try to boot only for the next power cycle rspreset Used to reset service processors out-of-band rvitals Retrieves hardware vital information from the on-board Service Processor for a range of nodes tabdump Display Database table information for table requested. tabdump with no input will display a list of all valid table names. tabedit Edit a table .
 Must export EDITOR to define your editor. tabrestore Restore a table from the table.csv template or from a tabdump output file. unregnotif Unregistered a Perl module or a command that was watching for changes of desired xCAT database tables. xdcp Concurrently copies files to/from multiple nodes.
 Requires dsh rpms installed.
-See xdsh. xdsh Concurrently runs remote commands on multiple nodes. dsh rpms should be obtained from the following website. http://www14.software.ibm.com/webapp/set2/sas/f/csm/download/home.html .
+See xdsh. xdsh Concurrently runs remote commands on multiple nodes. dsh rpms should be obtained from the following website. http://www14.software.ibm.com/webapp/set2/sas/f/csm/download/home.html.
 Download the

 "Cluster System Management for Linux Multiplatform" 1.6.0.13 tarball.
-You will only need to install csm.dsh1.6.0.13 rpm from the tarball.
+You will only need to install csm.dsh1.6.0.13\ rpm from the tarball.